glpi-project/docdev/source/devapi/database/dbiterator.rst

 .. versionadded:: 9.3.1

-You can also use some function or non supported stuff on field part by using a `RAW` entry in the query:
+You can also use some function or non supported stuff on field part by using a `RAW` entry in the query, but this should be avoided if at all possible.
+SQL functions should only be built using the ``QueryFunction`` class methods.

 .. code-block:: php